RamlaBurhan/ProjectBasedLearning/2.LEMP_Stack/README.md

 ## Step 2) Install and Configure NGINX

-NGINX is installed to serve your content
+NGINX is installed to serve your content.

-1. Update all software and install NGINX
+1. Update all software and install NGINX.

 ``` Bash
 sudo apt update